Discreet Confidential Consultation (213) 374-3952

 It depends on the severity of the charges, but being charged with aggravated sexual assault carries significant penalties.
 An individual must avoid prison time and register as a sex offender.

+It is essential to consult an attorney immediately.
 Sometimes, there are defenses to sex crimes that law enforcement overlook and rush to judge without giving a good thought or an opportunity for someone to defend themselves.
-It is imperative to consult an attorney right away.
+Immediate legal consultation is crucial in such cases.

 A person arrested for aggravated assault may be able to post a bond.
 In Los Angeles, if it's a state case, an individual can often get a bond.
 All crimes in Los Angeles have a specific bail that the judges have set in place.

 Sex crime cases, if there are multiple counts, are one of the few crimes that law enforcement officers are allowed to stack bail.
-Sometimes, it's challenging to determine what the bail will be when somebody gets arrested.
+Sometimes, it's challenging to determine the bail amount when someone is arrested.

 They're going to try to protect the alleged victim regardless of whether or not they want the case prosecuted.
 The prosecutors control the case, and it's ultimately up to them to move forward with a sexual assault case.

-Are Charges For Aggravated Sexual Assault Enhanced If Victim Is A Minor?
+Are Charges For Aggravated Sexual Assault Enhanced If the Victim Is A Minor?

 Aggravated sexual assault is significantly enhanced if the alleged victim is a minor.
 California Penal Code 288a covers lewd acts with a minor.
 Aggravated sexual assault of a child is covered under California Penal Code 269.